-- A showcase of the Scheide Library in Special Collections
+- Showcase of the Scheide Library in Special Collections

-- A guided tour of the Institute for Advanced Study library
+- Guided tour of the Institute for Advanced Study library

-- A trip to "Tolkien: Maker of Middle-earth” at the Morgan Library in New York City
+- Trip to "Tolkien: Maker of Middle-Earth" at the Morgan Library in New York City

-- A virtual showcase of F. Scott Fitzgerald holdings in Mudd Library
+- Showcase of F. Scott Fitzgerald holdings in Mudd Library

 - Panel on library careers